The physics behind a black hole shader

 The event horizon, also called the Schwarzschild radius, is the distance from the singularity, which once passed, nothing can return and escape.
 The formula for it is:

-where G is the gravitational constant and M is the mass of the black hole (in kg).
+is the mass of the black hole (in kg).

 The photon sphere is the distance from the singularity, in which photons start orbiting the black hole (and can either escape or pass the event horizon).
 Formula:

-where G and M are the same as before, c is the speed of light in vacuum and rs is the aforementioned Schwarzschild radius.
+is the speed of light in vacuum and rs

 Finally, the innermost stable circular orbit (ISCO), formally it’s the distance, before which you can orbit the black hole, but once passed, you’ll get sucked in and either get shot out or be forever lost past the event horizon.
 For our purposes, it’s fine to approximate it as the maximum radius after which space-time isn’t bent10 and objects aren’t affected.
 Formula: